EdwardossLu/WaypointSystem/README.md

 <img src="preview.PNG">

 Source code is documented.
-Will be documented in a later date.
+A guide will be written in a later date.